-To protect themselves, car insurance companies will ask their insureds and third-party claimants to provide evidence to support their car accident claim, and will also send adjusters or investigators to gather their own evidence about the cause of the accident and the claimed damages or injuries.
+To protect themselves, car insurance companies will ask their insureds and third-party claimants to provide evidence to support their car accident claim, and will also send adjusters or investigators to gather their own evidence about the cause of the accident and the claimed losses ("damages"), including the nature and extent of injuries.

 Generally speaking, the car insurance company is not trying to find a reason to deny or delay your claim.
 Most claims adjusters want to process claims as efficiently and fairly as possible.
 The car insurance company (especially your own) also doesn't want adjusters denying claims without proper investigation, which could lead to a "bad faith" insurance lawsuit.

 Get the basics on the role of insurance in a car accident case.